WMI Scholars are engaged in helping to shape the future of WMI and the scholar experience.

 Melisa is a recent medical school graduate and is currently completing her residency at the third largest hospital in Zimbabwe.
 She also serves as the Projects Coordinator of the Zimbabwe Fellowship, Communications Coordinator of Educate Your Own initiative started by WMI Scholars, and a Committee Member of the Young Makwika Movement.
 As a board member, Melisa’s goal is to increase knowledge and improve access to the WMI scholarship opportunity for those who are most marginalized in remote communities.

 BRIAN JUMA OMALA

-Jeremiah studies global challenges with a focus on energy at the African Leadership University in Rwanda.
-He is very active on campus and serves in numerous leadership positions.
-As the secretary general of the university’s student council, Jeremiah has been able to focus on the process of policy development and engage with numerous stakeholders.
+Jeremiah is a graduate of global challenges with a focus on energy at the African Leadership University in Rwanda.
+As a student he was very active on campus and served in numerous leadership positions.
+As the secretary general of the university’s student council, Jeremiah was been able to work on policy development and engage with numerous stakeholders.
 As a board member, Jeremiah aims to create new opportunities that will foster advanced collaboration between WMI Scholars.

 IN THE LEADERSHIP, EXPERIENCES, AND INPUT OF OUR SCHOLARS

 As our organization grows, we are determined to continue improving, creating, and investing in programs that support our scholars in creating change in their local communities.
 Together with WMI Student and Graduate Scholars we will achieve these goals.

 Global Advisory Board members will meet in-person for an annual board meeting.
 Support this collaborative initiative today.